 Only current STP members may apply for this workshop.

-For questions or more information, contact the Director of the SoTL Workshop at firstname.lastname@example.org.
+For questions or more information, contact the Associate Director, SoTL Mentoring Workshop, at firstname.lastname@example.org.

 SoTL is defined as methodologically rigorous scholarly work conducted to enhance teaching and advance learning, ideally resulting in peer-reviewed products made public.
 We invite applications from faculty and graduate students who would like to accomplish developing and/or writing a Scholarship of Teaching and Learning (SoTL) project.

 The Workshop will allow small groups of faculty/graduate student members to receive guidance on SoTL research from an experienced mentor and consult with both statistical and publication experts.
 Each participant will be placed with a mentor and a team of 3-4 peers.
 The mentor will support participants through the research process, which may include discussing ideas or analyzing, outlining, and writing a final product.
 The ultimate goal is to contribute to the research on teaching and learning.
 Participants gain support in how to design a study, analyze learning data, and/or writing a complete manuscript.
 Mentors work with their teams virtually starting this Summer to prepare either for the Workshop during the ACT Conference or for the following week during the ACT Conference's virtual Zoom programming.

 If you are interested in being considered for the SoTL Workshop, please complete the application online using the link below before May 31.
 To apply, click here (requires login).